 Yes!
 The college introduced an Engineering Honors Program (EHP) in fall 2006, which offers high-achieving students the opportunity for an outstanding engineering education.
 EHP students benefit from close faculty interaction and mentoring, have preferential access to courses designated as "Honors" courses, and will write and defend a senior honors thesis.
 The program is a coherent multi-year program, with optional, but strongly encouraged, community activities.
 Additional details can be found at http://www.cuhonorsengineering.com/

-Scot Douglass, a faculty member of the college's Herbst Program of Humanities, serves as faculty director.
-For more information, contact him at 303-492-6021 or email@example.com.
+Scot Douglass, a faculty member of the college's Herbst Program for Engineering, Ethics & Society, serves as faculty director.
+For more information, contact him at 303-492-6021 or firstname.lastname@example.org.

 Students have excellent opportunities to become involved in discipline-related activities outside of the classroom.
 Associated with the department is the undergraduate chapter of the Society of Industrial Applied Mathematicians (SIAM).
 This student group helps stimulate interest in applied math through seminars, contests (Putnam and the Mathematical Modeling Contest in Modeling) and social venues where students get to know other majors and faculty members.
 All undergraduates are encouraged to participate.
 Students can also participate in the Association for Women in Math (AWM) Boulder Chapter.
-For additional information on SIAM, please visit the website: https://www.colorado.edu/amath/academics/organizations/siam-undergraduat...
+For additional information on SIAM and AWM, please visit the website: http://www.colorado.edu/amath/organizations

 There are several faculty advisors in Applied Mathematics.
 You are required to meet with your advisor at least once per semester.
 Before meeting with your advisor, you should (1) update your degree audit with the courses you have taken or are currently enrolled in and (2) prepare a list of courses you plan to take in the semesters remaining before you graduate.
 Advisors are assigned by your class standing – see the department (ECOT 225) for a list of advisors.

 Yes!
 Many Applied Math students have participated in various programs over the years and have benefited from this broadening experience.
-You will need to work with both your applied math advisor and Education Abroad (http://abroad.colorado.edu) to plan your program abroad.
-The College of Engineering and Applied Science also has great resources on the International Programs webpage.
+You will need to work with both your applied math advisor and the Office of International Education (http://abroad.colorado.edu) to plan your study abroad program.

-Students considering graduate school should consult their advisor early in their undergraduate education.
+Students considering graduate school should consult their faculty advisor early in their undergraduate education.
 Students are strongly advised to take both APPM 4440 and APPM 4450 in preparation for graduate study.
 MATH 3140, Abstract Algebra, is also useful for some graduate programs.

 Talk to your faculty advisor and read your email from Applied Math.
 We frequently receive information on careers and internships and will forward it on to our majors and minors.
 Most importantly, visit Career Services in C4C (http://www.colorado.edu/career/).
 You should visit their office at least once in your freshman year, and more frequently after that.